-This week Elon Musk announced the plans to build a humanoid robot – the “Tesla Bot.”
+This week Elon Musk announced the plans to build a humanoid robot – the “Tesla Bot,”.
 Leaving us in suspense as to what is the exact purpose of this development, we will have to wait and see.

 Boston Dynamics, arguably the most advanced robotics company on the planet, was recently acquired by Hyundai.
 Such robots make us think a lot about daily life use cases.
-And don’t forget the funny (but ever so advanced) Sophia by Hanson Robotics, an expert in facial impressions.
+And don’t forget the funny (but ever so advanced) Sophia by Hanson Robotics, expert in facial impressions.
 Can we know the possibilities beyond that?
 Only time will tell…

 So, the question is, why would humans want to design robots in their likeness?
-Humans are extremely limited in their capabilities.
+Humans are extremely limited in our capabilities.
 We are carrying weight, our arms and legs are on a fixed hinge-system, we run fast or slow depending on our biology, we reach high depending on our diverse abilities, etc. All these can be performed by special-design equipment, such as forklifts, automated warehouses, lifts, even wheelbarrows or trucks…

 A robot’s purpose should be to deliver a certain function and a resulting value.
 Let’s consider the forklift as a notable example.
 An AGV (Autonomous guided vehicle) is doing a certain job.
 A welding or painting robotic arm is fulfilling an especially important job, otherwise to be carried out by people, inhaling toxic gases and heavy duties.

 For those among us who have watched Westworld, you know exactly what I mean.
-Humanoid robots, especially if we try to make them look like humans, maybe enslaved by us for various purposes, most of them not very meaningful or valuable.
+Humanoid robots, especially if we try to make them look like humans, may be enslaved by us for various purposes, most of them not very meaningful or valuable.

 Why would we “reinvent the wheel” in the first place, only to make the wheel look like us, with all our human limitations?

 Designing and engineering humanoid robots are great for developing sensors, actuators, joints, computer vision, fast reactions, balancing, etc. But mimicking humans is another story.
 A strange and even dangerous story, not limited to science fiction, but already in real life.
-We treat delivery people almost like non-human delivery robots, the same with cashiers, or call center agents.
+We treat delivery people almost like non-human delivery robots, the same with cashiers, or call centre agents.
 Imagine what we would do to humanoids…

 Markets evolve based on the demand of the people.
-The best example of this when it comes to the humanoid robot market are, unfortunately, are dolls designed for sexual fulfillment i.e., sex robots.
+The best example of this when it comes to the humanoid robot market are, unfortunately, are dolls designed for sexual fulfilment i.e., sex robots.
 There are a few academics researching this area.
 Doctor David Levy is well-known for his book, Love and Sex with Robots, and the conference he runs under the same name.
 Why do we have such devices?
 People are demanding and paying for them.

 There was a Black Mirror episode called, “Be Right Back.”
-This science-fiction scenario very nicely illustrates what a robot is, how we interact with it, and the huge gaps between an artificial device and a real living being.
+This science fiction scenario very nicely illustrates what a robot is, how we interact with it, and the huge gaps between an artificial device and a real living being.
 Even our little pets at home are likely smarter, more intimate, and more unpredictable than any robotic pet, exemplified by the new Xiaomi CyberDog.

 We must keep a close watch on where these humanoid robots may lead us…

 Non-humanoid robots, let’s call them, are on the contrary extremely useful.
 And that’s exactly the point.
-A robot is designed, engineered, built, and deployed to fulfill a meaningful task.
+A robot is designed, engineered, built, and deployed to fulfil a meaningful task.
 That’s the meaning of the word itself…

 Robots in Manufacturing

-As mentioned above, one of the earliest and most common uses of robots is in the manufacturing industry.
+As mentioned above, one of the earliest and most common uses of robots are in the manufacturing industry.
 Robotic capabilities are especially used in the welding and painting of car parts and in the assembly line of original car makers and suppliers.
 What kind of robots are being used?
 The most mature area of use is in advanced robotic arms.
 These are strong, very precise, quite fast machine arms, doing the same tasks repeatedly; replacing human labour to perform heavy duties.

-More recently, with the addition of artificial intelligence capabilities, robots are getting upgraded to include computer vision, optimisation, and the like, to even further optimise these kinds of tasks.
-Sawyer, of Rethink Robotics, is an extraordinarily strong example of this newer breed of robots, which learn by observing themselves for continuous self-optimisation.
+More recently, with the addition of artificial intelligence capabilities, robots are getting upgraded to include computer vision, optimisation, and the like, to even further optimise these kind of tasks.
+Sawyer, of Rethink Robotics is an extraordinarily strong example of this newer breed of robots, which learn by observing themselves for continuous self-optimisation.
 I still remember my late hours in the robotics lab at the Technical University in Munich coding the Kuka robotic arm to do its tasks.
 And the rest is history…

 Robots in Retail